MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### DefaultImagesSetting
   #### Default images setting

   #### Supported versions:
   - On Windows and macOS since 77 or later

   #### Description
   Set whether websites can display images.
-You can allow images on all sites (1) or block them on all sites (2).
+You can allow images on all sites ('AllowImages') or block them on all sites ('BlockImages').

 If you don't configure this policy, images are allowed by default, and the user can change this setting.

+Policy options mapping:

-* 1 = Allow all sites to show all images
+* AllowImages (1) = Allow all sites to show all images

-* 2 = Don't allow any site to show images
+* BlockImages (2) = Don't allow any site to show images

+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes